bcloudguru/mypython/PCEP/PCEP - Notes.md

 ## PCEP - Notes
 ### Introduction
 1. Easy and Intuitive
-2. free and oepn source
+2. free and Open source
 3. widely used by varity of tasks
 ### Python Internals
 1. Interpreter Language - Translates and executed program code lie by line rather than the whold program